-If you’re wondering whether you should provide letters to unsuccessful applicants, this answer is always ‘Yes’!
+If you’re wondering whether you should provide a rejection letter to unsuccessful applicants, the answer should always be ‘Yes!’

-By failing to provide an update to an unsuitable candidate, you’ll be doing damage to your employer brand and lead to the poor candidate experience.
-Plus, it’s pretty unfair to leave a candidate waiting in the dark when they have invested time and effort into applying for a role with you.
+The reason for this is that failing to provide updates to rejected candidates can damage your employer brand and lead to a poor candidate experience.
+Plus, it’s pretty unfair to leave a candidate in the dark when they have invested time and energy applying for a role, and even more so if they reached the interview stage.

-Successful candidate rejection will help you maintain not only a positive relationship for future opportunities, but also a strong talent pipeline where candidates would still feel open to reapplying or to refer others to your organisation.
+An effective candidate rejection letter will help you to maintain a positive relationship with rejected applicants, opening up opportunities for the future.
+It will also provide you with a strong talent pipeline, where these candidates would still feel open to reapplying or refer others in their network to you.

-This article will show you the top tips on how to best handle the candidate rejection.
+This article will show you our top 5 tips on how to handle candidate rejection in the best way.

-Why Should I Send Feedback to Rejected Candidate?
+Why Should I Provide Feedback to Rejected Candidates?

 2. Offer helpful feedback